 Each individual mango is placed in a small net when they are small fruits, suspended from a wire that attaches them to the top of the greenhouse.
 Many other budding fruits are removed from the plant, to ensure those that do grow receive the most nutrients.

 When the mango is fully ripe and at its sweetest, it falls from the plant naturally, landing in the net.
-Suspending the mangoes like this has another advantage – maximum sunlight hits the skin of the mango, giving it a uniform red colour.
+Suspending the mangoes like this has another advantage – maximum sunlight hits the skin of the mango, giving them their distinctive uniform red colour.

 Egg of the Sun Mangoes